unixwzrd/oobabooga-macOS/macOS-Install.md

 ## Where We Are

 This is a lot to cover, but there are more modules which get mis-installed and need to be repaired, re-installed, or built from source.
-This package has a lot o fmodules and a lot of dependecies, so expect breakage from time to time.
-Making checkpoints fo rrollback along the way will help a lot if you get a bad modulke, you won't have to destroy your whole venv or figure out which modules need to be uninstalled and re-installed.
+This package has a lot of modules and a lot of dependencies, so expect breakage from time to time.
+Making checkpoints for rollback along the way will help a lot if you get a bad module, you won't have to destroy your whole venv or figure out which modules need to be uninstalled and re-installed.

-Once you feel comfortable with your checkpoints and working venv, you can remove some of th eones you aren't using and this will improve Conda's performance.
+Once you feel comfortable with your checkpoints and working venv, you can remove some of theones you aren't using and this will improve Conda's performance.

-At his point, LLaMA models dhold start up just fine as long as they are GGML formatted models and you shoul see a noticiable performance improvement.
+At his point, LLaMA models dhold start up just fine as long as they are GGML formatted models and you should see a noticeable performance improvement.
 Put as many GPU layers as you possibly can and set the threads at a reasonable number like 8.

 ## Extensions

-There are a number of extensions you can use with oobabooga textgen, but som ebreak other things with their requirements.
+There are a number of extensions you can use with oobabooga textgen, but som break other things with their requirements.
 At this point, here are the extensions I have had no problems with so far:

-- elevenlabs
+- Elevenlabs
-- silero
+- Silero

-    These are both for TTS, Text To Speech, one reies on ElevenLabs to generate the speech, and the other runs locally using a torch speech model.
-I'd be interested in discovering other TTS ackages available which could be hosted locally withoutr relying on th eInternet.
+    These are both for TTS, Text To Speech, one relies on ElevenLabs to generate the speech, and the other runs locally using a torch speech model.
+I'd be interested in discovering other TTS packages available which could be hosted locally without relying on th eInternet.

 - Whisper

-  This is the speech to text utility, modules or libraries from OpenAI, which I believe may be hosted locally as th emodel it uses is fairly small, though I haven't had a chance to check it out yet.
+  This is the speech to text utility, modules or libraries from OpenAI, which I believe may be hosted locally as the model it uses is fairly small, though I haven't had a chance to check it out yet.

-  The issue with Whisper is that it requires some older Python packages wihch will cause NumPy to be downgraded and there you have a problem.
+  The issue with Whisper is that it requires some older Python packages which will cause NumPy to be downgraded and there you have a problem.
 Hopefully this will be sorted out soon.

 ## NOTE THIS IS INCOMPLETE- To be continued

-There are a number of other modules like Pandas and SciPy wihich need review on Apple Silicon, many of these are usetd in oobababooga and elsewhere.
+There are a number of other modules like Pandas and SciPy which need review on Apple Silicon, many of these are used in oobabooga and elsewhere.

 Please run through the steps and feel free to comment, update, clarify, or contribute.